Never Miss a Chance to Do the Most Good

 1. Running is not permitted: Please always remind your children to walk to, from, and around the pool; walking is the best way to prevent slips, trips, or falls.

-2. All swim types and ages welcomed: We want to keep Family Open Swim a safe and appropriate space for everyone.
-Please use this time to use and share the pool space recreationally; this time is not intended for vigorous water exercise or lap swimming.
+2. All swim types and ages welcomed: Family Open Swim aims to be a safe and enjoyable space for everyone.
+Please use this time for recreational swimming, not vigorous exercise or lap swimming.

 3. Age Guidelines Must Be Followed: Children under 6 must be accompanied by an adult in the water.
 If the guardian cannot enter the water for any reason, they must remain at the pool edge within arm’s reach of the child.